Ken Leishman

 Kenneth Leishman (June 20, 1931 – December 14, 1979), also known as the Flying Bandit or the Gentleman Bandit was a Canadian criminal responsible for multiple robberies between 1957 and 1966.
 Leishman was the mastermind behind the largest gold theft in Canadian history.
+This record stood for over 50 years, until it was surpassed by the Toronto Pearson airport heist in 2023.
 After being caught and arrested by the Royal Canadian Mounted Police (RCMP), Leishman managed to escape twice, before being caught and serving the remainder of his various sentences.

-In December 1979, while flying a mercy flight to Thunder Bay, Leishman's aircraft crashed about 40 mi north of Thunder Bay.
+In December 1979, while flying a Mercy Flight to Thunder Bay, Leishman's aircraft crashed about 40 mi north of Thunder Bay.

 Early life

-Leishman was born on June 20, 1931 in the town of Holland, Manitoba.
-Coming from a troubled home, he dropped out of school prior to graduation, and worked various jobs before marrying Elva Shields at the age of 17.
+Leishman was born on June 20, 1931, in the town of Holland, Manitoba.
+Coming from a troubled home, he dropped out of school before graduating, and worked various jobs before marrying Elva Shields at the age of 17.
 Sometime in the summer of 1951, Leishman started working as a travelling mechanic for Machine Industries, repairing straw cutters in southern Manitoba.
 In 1952, he was able to purchase an Aeronca aircraft, using it to fly to the farms he needed to work at, as well as making additional money selling short rides in the aircraft.
 At some point in the next five years, Machine Industries closed its doors, and Leishman started working for Queen Anne Cookware.
 He continued working with them until November 1957, when they went bankrupt.

 Criminal career

 First theft

 On December 17, 1957, Leishman, by posing as a friend of the manager, robbed the Toronto-Dominion Bank on the corner of Yonge Street and Albert in Toronto, Ontario.
 He got away with $10,000.
 This was accomplished by arranging to meet the manager to talk about a business loan.
 Once inside the manager's office, with the door closed for privacy, he produced a gun, and had the manager write him a cheque for $10,000.
 After receiving the cheque, and questioning the manager for personal information about himself, his family and friends, he coerced the manager into taking him over to a bank teller, and having the cheque cashed.
 The knowledge gained from the questioning was used to appear as though he was a close friend of the manager.
-After getting the money, under the pretense of getting a drink, Leishman took the manager with him to the getaway car, then let him go.
+After getting the money, under the pretence of getting a drink, Leishman took the manager with him to the getaway car, then let him go.